Production 2017 with Arnaud Courcelle

 This repetition is based on the seven sins.

 For each sequence the dancers enact their movements, inquire about what to do next, repeat the choreographic motifs, without being aware of why they do so.
-How to comply with the quest for meaning, and find again the sense of the sacred beyond our ordinary practices?
+A question is put forward: How to comply with the quest for meaning, and find again the sense of the sacred beyond our ordinary practices?